laujohns/plotting-GAMM-models/README.md

-Plotting GAMM models to visualize repeated measures over time using nonlinear statistical techniques: A generic example
+Code for plotting smoothing splines from generalized additive mixed models (GAMM) to visualize repeated measures over time: A generic example